 Locally, Michelle works with San Francisco city departments to train providers on effective ways to collect sexual orientation and gender identity (SOGI) data.
 In 2011, she was appointed to San Francisco’s LGBT Aging Policy Task Force by the San Francisco Board of Supervisors.
 The Task Force published a comprehensive report including policy recommendations advancing services for LGBT older adults in San Francisco.

-She is a member of the California Mental Health Services Act Multicultural Coalition (CMMC), a statewide coalition to work toward integration of cultural and linguistic competence into the public mental health system and provide state level recommendations on all of the Mental Health Services Act components.
+She is a former member of the California Mental Health Services Act Multicultural Coalition (CMMC), a statewide coalition to work toward integration of cultural and linguistic competence into the public mental health system and provide state level recommendations on all of the Mental Health Services Act components.
 She is the past chair of the Asian and Pacific Islander (API) Community Partnership and current chair of the LGBT Community Partnership, groups whose goals are to improve access to health and social services for marginalized seniors.